MideTechnology/endaq-config-gui/README.md

 configuration of enDAQ (and legacy SlamStick X, C, and S) data recorders via a user-friendly GUI.
 It can also be imported in another script for device selection and/or configuration.

 Python 3.9 or later required.
+It is known to work in Windows 10 and up; it *may* work in Linux and MacOS, but it has not been significantly tested in an OS other than Windows.

 Installing
 ----------